British National Crime Agency says no second ransomware spike as yet

 There had been concerns of a second wave as employees turned on their computers and checked e-mails as they returned to work on Monday.

-"We haven't seen a second spike in #WannaCry #ransomware attacks, but that doesn't mean there won't be one," the NCA, which tackles serious and organized crime in Britain, said on Twitter.
+"We haven't seen a second spike in #WannaCry #ransomware attacks, but that doesn't mean there won't be one," the NCA, which tackles serious and organised crime in Britain, said on Twitter.

 (Reporting by Michael Holden, editing by Elizabeth Piper)